Build More Meaningful Relationships

 Exercise

-Pick a second name on your list you could ask a favor from like one of the following:
+Pick a second name on your list to ask a favor from, for example:

 - Ask for advice on a specific topic (people love feeling like an expert).